Your son

 So I clogged my right ear.

-I poked its neighboring eye.
+I poked the eye by its side.

 I walked with vertigo